 Based on the above reasons, we believe that the integration of the courses "Digital Innovation and Entrepreneurship" and "Digitally-Enabled Business Models" delivers a rich, coherent, and effective educational experience.
-This approach ensures avoidance of repetition, enhances learning outcomes, adapts and the curriculum to the current needs of business, better preparing students for the challenges and opportunities of the digital business environment.
+This approach ensures

+1 avoidance of repetition, enhances learning outcomes, and adapts the curriculum to the current needs of business, better preparing students for the challenges and opportunities of the digital business environment.
+Please refer to Annex 1 for the new course's syllabi.